France 2019 Weekly Round-Up - sponsored by Visa

 Watch the weekly round-up On Demand or on skysports.com and follow the World Cup with our special Sky Sports Football Women's World Cup podcast

-Sky Sports have come together in partnership with Visa to bring you all the very latest from the tournament in France with a new weekly show.
+Sky Sports have come together in partnership with Visa to bring you all the very latest from France 2019 with a new weekly show.

 Laura Woods will be joined by guests to review the on-pitch action, looking back at the moments that changed the game and go behind the scenes with the home nations teams as well as previewing the matches still to come.